Taman Wetlands means Wetlands Park.

 .
 Cyberview Lodge resort & Spa

-The first three are closest to Taman Wetlands.
+The first four are closest to Taman Wetlands.
+Click on the advert below to see discounted room rates and availability.